-You can make your own drain cleaner using ingredients you probably already have in your pantry, with no worries about the toxic and even fatal chemicals found in drain cleaners.
-You just need vinegar, baking soda, and citrus fruit peels.
+You can make your own DIY natural drain cleaner using ingredients you probably already have in your pantry!
+You just need vinegar, baking soda, hot water, and optional citrus fruit peels.

 Also Works With Front Loading Washers